 Stories tell of a project abandoned post-haste.
 The implication is startling: something so terrible as to force a sudden and hasty retreat with no explanation, as though a devil had removed the power of comprehension to retain its furtive existence.
 Elegance tainted by malevolence.

 Some speak of the ghosts of dead labourers haunting the halls and passageways; others suggest the hotel was fully operational and replete with staff and guests until their sudden disappearance.
-Nowadays, taxi drivers refuse to even enter the site, such are its ghostly machinations.
+Nowadays, taxi drivers refuse to enter the site, so strong are its ghostly machinations.

 All that remains is conjecture.
 The Hotel Bedugul is a ghost palace, a repository for the mysteries of its sudden demise.
 What springs to mind is a landbound Marie Celeste: a mystery forever unsolved and doomed to sit out eternity.

-Look to the centre of Flores and there exists a small town known as Moni.
-It resides at a great height, where the air turns thin and the temperature remains a cool bite; this is a hilly region, a place of tribes and history and proud tradition.
+Look to the centre of Flores, and there exists a small town known as Moni.
+It resides at a great height, where the air turns thin, and the temperature remains a chilly bite; this is a hilly region, a place of tribes and history and proud tradition.

 From Moni it is a short ride to a vast plateau, piercing the clouds as though communing with the sky itself.
 It is here, on the great flatland of Flores at the base of a great volcano, where the most profound of all Indonesia’s mysteries lay: the crater lakes of Kelimutu.
-Here, the water is uniquely unpredictable; it changes colour from white to turquoise to red to black, as though in thrall to a power greater even than nature.
+The water is uniquely unpredictable; it changes colour from white to turquoise to red to black, as though in thrall to power more substantial even than nature.

-The veracity of this is open to debate, but as an observer watches Tiwu ata Mbupu (Lake of Old People) is usually blue or Tiwu Nuwa Muri Koo Fai (Lake of Young Men and Maidens) or Tiwu Ata Polo (Bewitched or Enchanted Lake) they may notice a swirling mist where no mist should be; the sorting has begun.
+The veracity of this is open to debate, but as an observer watches Tiwu ata Mbupu (Lake of Old People) or Tiwu Nuwa Muri Koo Fai (Lake of Young Men and Maidens) or Tiwu Ata Polo (Bewitched or Enchanted Lake), they may notice a swirling mist where no mist should be; the sorting has begun.

-Such is the power of belief in Bali, the spirits and the departed hold just as much sway as the living.
+Such is the power of belief in Bali, the spirits and departed hold as much sway as the living.
 The reverence is palpable and widespread.
-Temples and shrines and all manner of places of worship, all identifiable by their ornate Hindu and Javanese stylings, attract an unending supply of offerings.
-Attracting good luck, warding off evil, seeking permission to enter a sacred place; that which is unseen wields great influence over the land of the living.
+Temples and shrines and all manner of places of worship, identifiable by their ornate Hindu and Javanese stylings, attract an unending supply of offerings.
+Attracting good luck, warding off evil, seeking permission to enter a sacred place; that which is unseen wields significant influence over the land of the living.

 On the northeastern corner of Bali lies Lake Batur.
 There reside, to the lake’s eastern shore, the Bali Aga people of Trunyan.
 These villagers’ funeral rites are stark and visible and most unexpected for many who witness them.
-Here in Trunyan, on the shores of Lake Batur, the dead are covered with cloth and bamboo canopies and left to compose.
-A nearby banyan tree masks the stench of rotting corpses and eventually, when the time is right, the skull is transposed to a stone altar in the village of Kuban, a sacred place accessible only by boat.
-The Powers That Lies Beyond thus sated, this corporeal procedure reaches its conclusion.
+Here in Trunyan, on the lake’s shore, the dead are covered with cloth and bamboo canopies and left to decompose.
+A nearby banyan tree masks the stench of rotting corpses, and eventually, when the time is right, the skull is transposed to a stone altar in the village of Kuban, a sacred place accessible only by boat.
+The Powers That Lies Beyond thus sated, the corporeal procedure reaches its conclusion.
 Such is the power of belief in Bali.

 Mount Merapi, Java

 Java’s spiritual centre exists at the heart of Mount Merapi, the so-called mountain of fire.
-Head north from the ancient sultanate city of Yogyakarta and there will be found the most volatile of volcanoes in one of the most volcanically active countries on the planet.
+Head north from the ancient sultanate city of Yogyakarta, and eventually the most volatile of volcanoes on the planet will reveal itself.
 From its vantage point Mount Merapi, the most volcanic of all Indonesia’s volcanoes, forms a sacred north-south axis line between its peak and the Indian Ocean.
 It is the key to another plane entirely.

-It is said that a spiritual kingdom, the land of makhluk halus, resides within Mount Merapi, the most volcanic of all Indonesia’s volcanoes.
-The stories are considered so canonical, so ingrained in truth, that the corporeal world was forced into action; a juru kunci, or caretaker, appointed by the Sultan of Yogyakarta is responsible for ritual activities and the reverence of mountain spirits.
+Lore dictates that a spiritual kingdom, the land of makhluk halus, resides within Mount Merapi, the most volcanic of all Indonesia’s volcanoes.
+The stories are considered so canonical, so ingrained in truth, that it forced the corporeal world into action; a juru kunci, or caretaker, appointed by the Sultan of Yogyakarta is responsible for ritual activities and the reverence of mountain spirits.
 It is they who are responsible for the upkeep of Mount Merapi, the most volcanic of Indonesia’s volcanoes; it is they who ensure the two realms exist in harmony.

-Folklore dictates that a palace of the spiritual kingdom, that of Empu Rama and Empu Permadi, lies within the realms of Merapi.
+According to the sacred histories, a palace of the spiritual kingdom, that of Empu Rama and Empu Permadi, forms part of Merapi’s domain.
 This edifice is the inverse of Yogyakarta, replete with the trappings of citybound existence; furthermore, so the legend goes, the spirits of Javanese ancestors live on in the palace as servants, appearing to their descendants only in dreams.